anasty17/mirror-leech-telegram-bot/README.md

 ```
 python3 gen_sa_accounts.py --download-keys $PROJECTID
 ```
->**NOTE:** 1 Service Account can upload/copy around 750 GB a day, 1 project can make 100 Service Accounts so you can upload 75 TB a day or clone 2 TB from each file creator (uploader email).
+>**NOTE:** 1 Service Account can upload/copy around 750 GB a day, 1 project can make 100 Service Accounts so you can upload 75 TB a day.

+>**NOTE:** All people can copy `2TB/DAY` from each file creator (uploader account), so if you got error `userRateLimitExceeded` that doesn't your limit exceeded but but file creator limit have been exceeded which is `2TB/DAY`.

 #### Two methods to create service accounts
 Choose one of these methods